Jalle19/simple-json-rpc-client/README.md

 ### Flags

 The client constructor takes a set of flags as the forth parameter.
 These flags can be used to alter the behavior of the client, mostly useful for working with buggy servers.
 For example, the `FLAG_ATTEMPT_UTF8_RECOVERY` flag will cause the Response class to attempt to avoid "Malformed UTF-8 in response" errors by re-encoding the raw response as UTF-8 before passing it to `json_decode()`.
 This is only done if the raw response is determined not to be valid UTF-8.

+## Test suite

+Run `vendor/bin/phpunit` in the project root folder to run the unit tests.

 ## License